onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 metafile and automatically register the services for ONAP components.

-In the spirit of leveraging the microservice capabilities, further steps towards increased modularity have been taken in the Dublin release.
+In the spirit of leveraging the microservice capabilities, further steps towards increased modularity have been taken.
 Service Orchestrator (SO) and the controllers have increased its level of modularity.

 Portal